Zucchini Cake

 • ½ cup granulated sugar

-• ¼ cup vanilla or plain yogurt preferably whole milk yogurt
+• ¼ cup vanilla or plain yogurt preferably whole milk yogurt, at room temperature

 • 1 teaspoon pure vanilla extract